Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Example:
 * D1:100.0:0:0:90.0 means DH 1 displacement by 100 mm in Z axis direction and a rotation of the coordinate system by +90 degrees of the X axis
+* D6 clears the definitions of D6 and removes D6 from the chain

 # M669 A parameter: angles